felixfbecker/merkel/README.md

 The name of the migration file can be set with `--name`.
 By default, a UUID is used.

 > **Why UUIDs?**
-> In opposite to sequential IDs or timestamps, UUIDs allow seperate developers to write migration files without any
+> In opposite to sequential IDs or timestamps, UUIDs allow separate developers to write migration files without any
 > conflicts.
-There can be migration files introduced in seperate git branches or commits with migration files even
+There can be migration files introduced in separate git branches or commits with migration files even
-> cherry-picked accross repositories, they will not create merge conflicts.
+> cherry-picked across repositories, they will not create merge conflicts.
 > This works well with the distributed nature of git.
 > Providing a custom, unique name is equally good.